Evolinox/SpookBot/README.md

 ## Roadmap
 #### Short term goals
-- Implement Reddit Posts
-- Expand the functionality of Audio Streaming
+- Rework the Code for better readability

 #### Medium term goals
 - Implement GitHub Updates
 - Implement custom Surveys for Communities

 #### Long term goals
-- Rework the Code for better readability
 - Work on the Swing GUI for better usability

+#### Never ending goals
+- Work on a efficient Code